Medications for heart disease

 Should you take a statin?
 It depends on a number of factors.
 In general, the higher your LDL cholesterol, and the greater your chances of having a heart attack or stroke, the more you'd benefit from taking a statin.
-Talk with your doctor about these drugs if you

 Because various statins are broken down in the liver in different ways, some statins are more likely to be affected by other drugs or foods.
 Grapefruit juice, for example, increases blood levels of Mevacor, Zocor, and Lipitor, but doesn't usually affect the other statins.
 Your doctor may suggest a particular statin based on other medications you are taking.

 You can do several things to make sure your particular statin is working the best it can.

 Zetia works by blocking the cholesterol in food from crossing the intestinal wall and getting into the bloodstream.

 Zetia reduces LDL levels about 20% alone; studies show that when combined with a statin, it lowers LDL another 15%–23%.
 Talk with your doctor about whether a combination strategy might be helpful for you, particularly if you have not responded dramatically to a statin alone.